wikimatze/wikimatze.de/books/peopleware.md

 layout: reading
 title: Peopleware
 ---

 - p xiii: Wisdom of adage: "Build one to throw away" that means after done something you how you should have really done it
 - p 4: The major problems of our work are not so much technology as sociological in nature.
 - p 8: encourage people to make some errors
 - p 11: Think of the catalyst => a person which motivates people and made them more productive
-- p 16: Overtime is like sprinting: It make some sense for the last hundreds yards of the marathon for those with any energy left, but if you start sprinting in the first mile, you're just wasting time
+- p 16: Overtime is like sprinting: It make some sense for the last hundreds yards of the marathon for those with any energy left, but if you start sprinting in the first mile, you're wasting time
 - p 17: you need to take a turnover into account whenever you set to gain higher productivity
-- p 18: People under time pressure don't work better - they just work faster
+- p 18: People under time pressure don't work better - they work faster
 - p 20: Workers kept under extreme time pressure will begin to sacrifice quality
 - p 21: The market doesn't give a damn about that much quality
 - p 29: Organizational busy work tensed to expand to fill the working day